 For a ready-to-operate motorcycle with a rider, and with luggage and a passenger if applicable, the light-dark boundary must lie exactly on the lower mark.

-- " If the boundary between light and dark does not meet specifications: - Adjust the light range of the low beam headlight.
+- " If the boundary between light and dark does not meet specifications: - Adjust the headlight range. ( p.
+116)

 Adjusting the headlight range